Kriegslustig/Meteor-without-blocking-the-rendering-process/README.md

 But why does it work when loading all the scripts as external ressources at the beginning.
 Honestly I don't have a clue.
 My guess is that JS treats external script-tags inside the head and inline script-tags differently.
 Anyway I'm still figuring this out.
 (I also might have forgotten about it by now)

+This solution works and I haven yet to find a problem with it.
+It'll probably make the initial load a bit slower (might not be true loading the scripts via AJAX was faster in the tests I ran).
+Even if there was a small performance loss, I think it's well woth the better UX.

+### The "Serious Business" Approach

+Now to do use this in production we'll definetly want a well tested Package.
+So that's what I'm creating.
+Right now, with the `pushAndShove` solution, we are circumventing the whole Boilderplate package.
+The Boilderplates are still cached to.
+So the nices solution would be to replace the whole `boilerplate-generator` package and its `Boilerplate` variable.
+So that's what I'll try to do.